ni/nimble/packages/nimble-components/src/toggle-button/toggle-button.spec.md

 [FAST API button documentation](https://github.com/microsoft/fast/blob/6db5ed1a1fa14a1dfab17154fcf005c682fccace/packages/web-components/fast-foundation/src/button/button.spec.md)

-*Component Name* `nimble-toggle-button`
+_Component Name_ `nimble-toggle-button`

-*Properties/Attributes*
+_Properties/Attributes_

 -   attributes existing on the `nimble-button`
     -   appearance
     -   contentHidden
 -   additional attributes for the `nimble-toggle-button`
     -   toggled - boolean attribute that specifies whether or not the button is toggled on (true) or off (false); defaults to false
 -   `nimble-toggle-button` will expose `type` from the underlying button, but it will be set to a default value of `button`

-*Methods -- unchanged*
+_Methods -- unchanged_

-*Events*
+_Events_

 -   additional events for the `nimble-toggle-button`
     -   `change: CustomEvent` - no custom data

-*CSS classes and custom properties that affect the component -- unchanged*
+_CSS classes and custom properties that affect the component -- unchanged_

-*Slots*
-  - unchanged from `nimble-button`
+_Slots -- unchanged from `nimble-button`_

 ### Angular integration